alimir1/classified/index.md

 We're looking for folks that are self-motivated and interested in learning ML.
 In addition, candidates must have:

 * Solid programming background
-* Majored in geeky subjects in school (CS, Math, etc.)
+* Have a degree in geeky fields (CS, Math, etc.) or are self-taught.

 **Note**: You are not required to know statistics in advance.
 We'll learn it along the way.